top of page

 • too much explanation

-Now what could have been a two-second interaction becomes a full conversation.
+What could have been a two-second confident interaction becomes a full conversation.

 Not the question itself.
 The weight you put on it.